From Our CEO, Melissa Urban

 As a health and wellness company that thrives because of people’s real life commitments to our program and its partners, Whole30 is committed to using our varied forms of communication and engagement to build and advocate for greater awareness around issues of diversity, equity, and inclusion.

 Our Whole30 Approved® label is designed to help you identify products that are 100% compatible with the rules of our Whole30 program.
 It also lets you know that the product line and company who stands behind it have been vetted by our team.
-Usually, this only relates to ingredients and Animal Welfare Standards, as created in partnership with the ASPCA.
+Usually, this only relates to ingredients and Animal Welfare Standards.

 Moving forward, we want our community members to be able to trust that seeing a Whole30 Approved® label on a brand means that this inclusion was made with our larger commitment to social justice and food and wellness space impact in mind.

 We are committed to leveraging our current networks in addition to proactively seeking out partners that help further our efforts in creating greater awareness around – and easier access to – the Whole30 program and Whole30 Approved® products.

 Additionally, as we move forward in partnership development, we will continually audit our categories for Whole30 approval, as well as our overall Whole30 Approved® portfolio, in line with our overall DEI strategy as outlined below.

 In the summer of 2020, we launched the Coalition for Change: an opt-in, collaborative alliance of Whole30 Approved brands who meet monthly to discuss foundational concepts related to representation, equity, diversity, and inclusion in the food and wellness industry, as well as the practical changes and best practices that can be implemented to reflect these concepts.